Farhana-Najnin/Skin_Disease/README.md

 ## Overview
 This project is a skin disease detection system built using a Convolutional Neural Network (CNN).
 It takes a skin image as input and predicts the most likely disease class along with a confidence score.
 The system also provides simple guidance such as recommendations, next steps, and basic care tips.
 The application includes a FastAPI backend for handling predictions and a Streamlit interface for user interaction.

+## Dataset Information
+The dataset used in this project is collected from Kaggle ("Skin diseases image dataset"). :contentReference[oaicite:0]{index=0}

+- Total images: ~27,000+
+- Number of classes: 10 skin disease categories
+- Data is organized into separate folders for each disease class

+Example classes include:
+- Eczema
+- Melanoma
+- Atopic Dermatitis
+- Basal Cell Carcinoma (BCC)
+- Melanocytic Nevi
+- Benign Keratosis
+- Psoriasis and related diseases
+- Fungal infections
+- Viral infections

+The dataset is used to train the CNN model for multi-class classification.

 ## Procedure / How the System Works
 Step 1: Image Input
 The user uploads a skin image through the Streamlit interface or API.